giuntoli-group/nmm-week2/README.md

 C      0.500 0.288 1.363

-Note: Graphite is a van der Waals material, so using a semi-empirical van der Waals correction (DFT-D2) is suggested for geometry optimization.
+Note: Graphite is a van der Waals material, so using at least a semi-empirical van der Waals correction (DFT-D2) is suggested for the structure optimization.

 Calculate your band structure along M-G-K-M direction.
 Does it agree with the literature?